What is shigellosis?

 In day care settings

-Shigella bacteria can be spread in day care settings among young children, especially toddlers who are not fully toilet trained.
+Shigella bacteria can be spread in day care settings among caretakers and young children, especially toddlers who are not fully toilet trained.
 It can spread when hands are not carefully washed after using the bathroom or changing a diaper, and then preparing food and drinks or caring for other children.
 Family members and playmates of infected children are at risk of becoming infected.
-For more information on hand washing, see HealthLinkBC File #85 Hand Washing for Parents and Children.

 Contaminated food or water